Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 5: File Management.md

     * **Poor Random Access Performance:** To reach a specific block (e.g., block $N$), the system must traverse $N-1$ blocks sequentially.
     * **Space Overhead:** Each block needs to store a pointer to the next block, reducing the actual data storage per block.
     * **Reliability Issues:** A single broken pointer can lead to the loss of the rest of the file.
+* **Numerical Example/Use Case:**
+    * Assume blocks are 512 bytes.
+A pointer takes 4 bytes.
+So, 508 bytes are for data.
+    * File X (3 blocks): Directory entry points to Block 10.
+    * Block 10 contains data + pointer to Block 25.
+    * Block 25 contains data + pointer to Block 5.
+    * Block 5 contains data + pointer to NULL (end of file).
+    * To read the data in Block 5, the system must first read Block 10 to get the pointer to Block 25, then read Block 25 to get the pointer to Block 5.
+This involves multiple disk I/Os for random access.
 * **Diagram Suggestion:** A linear representation of disk blocks, with arrows showing pointers from one block to the next, forming a chain for a file.

 #### 5.2.3.
 Linked List Allocation using Table in Memory (FAT - File Allocation Table)